quanghuy1242/next-blog/MIGRATION_PLAN.md

 1. Update `CoverImage` component for new image structure with R2 transformations
 2. Update `Posts` component for new tag structure
 3. Update metadata rendering (replace `react-datocms` with custom function)
+4. Update date/timestamp display components:
+   - Replace `date` field usage with `createdAt`
+   - Use `updatedAt` for "last modified" displays
-4. Update author display components:
+5. Update author display components:
    - Use `fullName` field
    - Handle nullable `avatar` field with placeholder fallback
    - Ensure no sensitive fields are accessed